versatile-data-kit-amld/tracking-covid-cases-deaths-example-unsolved/README.md

 A few tips:
  - It's very good idea to fork this repo before opening MyBinder.
 This way later you may be able to commit/push your changes into your fork.
  - The mybinder notebook has a idle timeout of 10 minutes.
-To prevent it Open terminal and execute `while echo "foo"; do sleep 100 ; done`
+One trick to prevent it after launching, open terminal and execute `while echo "foo"; do sleep 100 ; done`

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/versatile-data-kit-amld/tracking-covid-cases-deaths-example-unsolved/HEAD?urlpath=lab/tree/setup.ipynb)

 If you have any issue with above link try